HelenaBhattacharya/B8/README.md

 python3 run_spc_engine.py my_file.h5 --single_image 3
 ```

 > ⚠️ Running SPC over all 20 images may take **several hours**, depending on your machine.
+To skip this step and save time, use the precomputed outputs in folders 0/ to 19/, already included in the repository.

 ---